AllyYL/casestudy/src/projects/weave.md

 layout: project.njk
 ---

+# Weave

-# Weave: Web3 marketplace for NFT-backed phygital fashion
+Web3 marketplace for NFT-backed phygital fashion

-Product Journey as Story: Layering Supply Chain Data into a Social UX

 <div class="fullwidth-image-container">
   <img src="/assets/images/WeaveCover.png" alt="Weave app interface showing NFT fashion marketplace">
 </div>

+# Product Journey as Story: Layering Supply Chain Data into a Social UX

 ## Context

 WEAVE is a blockchain startup in the fashion space, using NFTs to help brands visualize their supply chains through NFTs.
 I focused on **simplifying complex data into a clean, human-centered interface** that tells the story of a product's journey—from seed to store.

-For their early MVP, I created a card-based interface that transforms complex supply chain data into layered, visual stories.
+For their early MVP, I created a card-based interface that transforms complex supply chain data into visual stories.
 The application simplifies long product journeys through flip-card mechanics that reveal detail only when needed—and stack into social, shareable threads.

 Designed with both digital and physical integration in mind, the experience bridges in-store tags with digital proof, turning sustainability into something both transparent and emotionally resonant.